kubernetes/community/contributors/design-proposals/storage/container-storage-interface.md

   * Have cluster admins deploy the above `StatefulSet` and `DaemonSet` to add support for the storage system in their Kubernetes cluster.

 Alternatively, deployment could be simplified by having all components (including external-provisioner and external-attacher) in the same pod (DaemonSet).
 Doing so, however, would consume more resources, and require a leader election protocol (likely https://git.k8s.io/contrib/election) in the `external-provisioner` and `external-attacher` components.

+#### Topology Representation in Node Objects
+**Work In Progress**

+Topology information will be represented as labels.

+Requirements:
+* Must adhere to the [label format](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set).
+* Must support different drivers on the same node.
+* The format of each key/value pair must match those in `PersistentVolume` and `StorageClass` objects.
+When a `StorageClass` has delayed volume binding enabled, the scheduler uses the topology information of a `Node` in the following ways:
+  1. During dynamic provisioning, the scheduler selects a candidate node for the provisioner by comparing each `Node`'s topology with the `AllowedTopology` in the `StorageClass`.
+(TODO verult Link to volume scheduling design doc)
+  1. During volume binding and pod scheduling, the scheduler selects a candidate node for the pod by comparing `Node` topology with `VolumeNodeAffinity` in `PersistentVolume`s.
+(TODO verult Link to volume scheduling design doc)
+* Must avoid collision with topology specified from sources other than CSI.

+Proposal: `"csi.kubernetes.io.csi-driver.example.com/rack": "rack1"`

+Alternative: `"csi.kubernetes.io/com.example.csi-driver.rack": "rack1"`

+The alternative is invalid because the driver name could be up to 63 characters long, but the label name (after `/`) must be no longer than 63 characters.

 ### Example Walkthrough